Most Googled Person of 2026: Can Trump Win Again?

 If there’s one musician who has proven her ability to break the internet time and time again, it’s Taylor Swift.
 Interest in this global icon might have cooled down a little recently, but rumours are circulating that 2026 will be the year that she marries Travis Kelce of the Kansas City Chiefs, so we can safely assume that search volume will spike as a result.

 As the face of the AI revolution, Altman’s relevance has been growing as public interest in OpenAI increases.
-But even though Altman has found fame in recent years, search traffic about the man himself remains slow when compared to pop stars and major politicians.
-We’d need to see a major AI breakthrough or a serious controversy to see his ranking climb.
+Plus, he has had a high-profile courtroom win against Elon Musk that has increased public awareness.
+That said, we’d need to see a major AI breakthrough or a serious controversy to see his ranking climb any further.

 Timothée Chalamet was one of the most talked about stars in the world during the 2026 awards season, and he continued to dominate headlines even after missing out on the Oscar, following some controversial takes on opera and ballet.